irislib/faq/README.md

 ### Private message privacy (DMs)
 Only the message content is encrypted: sender, recipient and timestamp are visible to everyone.

+### Privacy on relays
+Your internet protocol (IP) address is exposed to the relays you connect to.
+If you want to improve your privacy, consider utilizing a service that masks your IP address (e.g. a VPN) from trackers online.
+You can also connect to Iris messenger on [Tor Browser]([url](https://www.torproject.org/)), which will mask your IP address.

+The relay also learns which public keys you are requesting, meaning your public key will be tied to your IP address.

 ## Network, storage and relays

 ### Caching